 Egg Bhurji is one of Mumbai’s popular street food.
 Also, can say it’s one of the fast-selling street foods.
 It’s one of the dishes which one must definitely try when in Mumbai and at a thela (roadside cart).

 A stall that makes egg bhurji is not difficult to locate in Mumbai.
 You can easily spot an egg bhurji wala, not only through the sound of butter sizzling on a big hot tawa and the karachi (laddle) continuously scrambling eggs but also through the aroma filling the air around.

 What is Egg Bhurji?

-Everyone has memories with food items, so do I. This was my favorite dish enjoyed with friends after a late-night movie.
+Everyone has memories of food items, and so do I. This was my favorite dish enjoyed with friends after a late-night movie.
 It satisfies the craving for something spicy, delicious, and pocket-friendly too.

 Made with basic ingredients available in everyone’s kitchen and can be ready within 15-20 minutes.
 This is one of the dishes everybody knows to make and feels proud too.

-The base of this dish is a regular masala – which is with onions, tomatoes, green chilies.
+The base of this dish is a regular masala – which is with onions, tomatoes, and green chilies.
 Right?
 But the difference in taste at home and thela/street side is the additional spices and cooking process.
 Which I will disclose in the recipe.

 Though it is made with fewer ingredients, the dish is packed with flavors.

 About Mumbai street style Anda Bhurji

-There are many variations and depends on the regions.
+There are many variations depending on the region.
 While the South version has curry leaves in it, the North adds chat masala, and the West adds different spices.